Terraminator/cloudstrike/README.md

 - For PwnKit: [CVE-2021-4034.py](https://raw.githubusercontent.com/joeammond/CVE-2021-4034/main/CVE-2021-4034.py) and rename it to `PwnKite.py`.
 - You can download Procdump from [here](https://learn.microsoft.com/de-de/sysinternals/downloads/procdump) and rename it to `procdump.exe`.
 - Go ahead and download Nyancat for Linux from [here](https://github.com/klange/nyancat/tree/master) and name it `nyancat`.
-- Just grab a windows python installer executable for windows from here: [here](https://www.python.org/downloads/release/python-385/) you can also use another version but the you need to change the name in `main.c` from `python-3.8.5.exe` to your executable filename
+- Just grab a windows python installer executable for windows from here: [here](https://www.python.org/downloads/release/python-385/) you can also use another version but then you need to change the name in `main.c` from `python-3.8.5.exe` to your executable filename

 ## Contribution

 Feel free to contribute!

-If you look at the top of the files, these are some of the features I would like to implement someday.
+If you look at the top of the files, there are some of the features I would like to implement someday.
 As I developed this in my free time, this software also has some other trolling features, but I removed them as they are not too helpful in CTFs and I just played around a little.
 So if you want some weird trolling features, feel free to ask, and I can add them into a separate version.

 ## Disclaimer